Welcome to our website!

 Fire destroyed the original wood frame church on New Year’s Day 1938.
 The parishioners continued to meet for Mass in the old school building, located on the present site of the rectory.
 The Glenmary Missionary priests moved into Southern Kentucky, but found only 6 Catholic families in the Franklin area.
 They continued to say Mass at the school building until 1953.
 In that year, under the leadership of Fr.
 Robert Healy, a stone church was built facing Main Street and membership continued to grow.
 In 1965, a Glenmary priest, Father Raymond Berthiaume, became the first resident Pastor since 1888.
 He served both St. Mary’s Parish and Christ the King Church in Scottsville.

 As membership increased, St. Mary’s once again outgrew their meeting place.
 In 1999, a new church Sanctuary and Fellowship Hall were built behind the stone church.
 The following year, renovations in the old church building provided church offices and classrooms for Religious Education.
 Parish members come from both Kentucky and Tennessee, providing a varied group of people with different backgrounds.
 St. Mary’s Church continues to be a place where area Catholics can gather to worship and pray together.

 Under the authority of the Bishop of the Diocese of Owensboro, Fr.
 Eric Riley became a temporary Pastor of St. Mary’s in 2003.

 Father Robert Drury was assigned to St. Mary’s in 2004, and served the parish for 10 years.
 In June 2014, Fr.
-Daniel Dillard became our Pastor and currently serves both St. Mary’s and Christ the King in Scottsville.
+Daniel Dillard became our Pastor.
+Father Tom Buckman was assigned as Pastor in June, 2021, and serves both St. Mary’s and Christ the King in Scottsville.